 Handrit.is.
-Collaboration between The National- and University Library of Iceland og Nordisk forskningsinstitut in Copenhagen about digital cataloguing of manuscripts and their publication on the web.
-Project manager for the Institute is Sigurgeir Steingrímsson.
+Collaboration between the National- and University Library of Iceland and the Nordisk forskningsinstitut in Copenhagen on digital cataloguing of manuscripts and their publication on the web.
+Project manager on behalf of the Institute is Sigurgeir Steingrímsson.

 MENOTA.
 Medieval Nordic Text Archive.
 The Institute's representative is Guðvarður Már Gunnlaugsson.

-NNE = Nordisk netværk for editionsfilologer.
-Margrét Eggertsdóttir, Svanhildur Óskarsdóttir og Guðvarður Már Gunnlaugsson are the Institute's representatives.
+NNE.
+Nordisk netværk for editionsfilologer.
+Margrét Eggertsdóttir, Svanhildur Óskarsdóttir and Guðvarður Már Gunnlaugsson are the Institute's representatives.

 Nordhymn.
-A project at Nordisk institut för hymnologi, at the University in Lund.
-Margrét Eggertsdóttir is the Institut's representative.
+A project at the Nordisk institut för hymnologi of Lund University.
+Margrét Eggertsdóttir is the Institute's representative.

 Flateyjarbók.
-Translation into Norse of the complete text of Flateyjarbók (The book of Flatey).
+Translation into Norwegian and English of the complete text of Flateyjarbók (Codex flateyensis).
 Gísli Sigurðsson is one of the editors in this project.